insulin lispro (Intravenous route, Subcutaneous route)Pronunciation

 Always double-check both the concentration (strength) of your insulin and your dose.
 Concentration and dose are not the same.
 The dose is how many units of insulin you will use.
 The concentration tells how many units of insulin are in each milliliter (mL), such as 100 units/mL (U-100), but this does not mean you will use 100 units at a time.

-Each package of insulin lispro contains a patient information leaflet.
+Each package of insulin lispro contains a patient information leaflet and patient instructions.
 Read this leaflet carefully and make sure you understand:

 - How to prepare the medicine.